Teagum/chainsaddiction/docs/source/c-api/pois-params.rst

 .. function:: void PoisParams_SetGammaRnd (PoisParams *const restrict this)

 		Sample the transition probability matrix (tpm) of :var:`this` randomly.
     This function guaratees that each row of the tpm is indeed a discrete probability distribution.

 .. function:: void PoisParams_SetDeltaRnd (PoisParams *const restrict this)

 		Sample the initial distribution of :var:`this` randomly.
-This function guaratees that each row of the tpm is indeed a discrete probability distribution.
+This function guaratees that the initial distribution is indeed a discrete probability distributions.